TomislavMatas/EZAsesAutoType/doc/EZAsesAutoType-UserManual.md

 automatically except user has hitted the cancel button during processing.

 # Revision History
+## 2024/08/05:TomislavMatas: Version "1.127.1"
+* Add info about new UserSetting "Deviation".
+* Update screenshot of main dialog.

 ## 2024/07/08:TomislavMatas: Version "1.126.4"
 * Add info about new program startup argument "/DoLogout".
 * Update screenshot of main dialog within this file.